-Ref Action: Achievements: P6.1 There will be a review of the Service Grievance Procedure which will consult with employees and representative bodies.
+Kei Action: Achievements: P6.1 There will be a review of the Service Grievance Procedure which will consult with employees and representative bodies.
 Part of the staff engagement process about Values and Behaviours (P1) will also address the lack of confidence with the Grievance Procedure.
 Following this work and review, the procedure (including any revisions) will be relaunched.
 This will include communicating Service wide via Service Matters and staff engagement at Middle Managers and Supervisory Managers staff forums.
 Work is also ongoing which includes a review of the Bullying and Harassment procedure to align with the Grievance procedure.
-Review being undertaken by Leicester City Council Engagement sessions with staff and representative bodies complete Staff survey completed Draft procedure produced and with staff consultation Managers have been trained how to carry out investigations as part of this procedure P6.2 Following the review, there will be an evaluation.
+Engagement sessions with staff and representative bodies complete Staff survey completed Draft procedure produced and with staff consultation Grievance procedure has now been published Bullying & Harassment about to go into consultation P6.2 Following the review, there will be an evaluation.
 This will be reported to the Corporate Governance Committee of the Combined Fire Authority.